-I think she hit the nail on the head when she told me she paired it with lots of garlicky, sauteed greens.
-She served it with grilled chicken, but you could certainly go the marinated tofu or tempeh route which is what I did.
-Delicious.
+I think she hit the nail on the head when she told me she paired it with lots of garlicky, sautéed greens.
+It's the perfect Thanksgiving side dish, but also an A+ option outside of the holiday as well.

 Nikki's Sweet Potato Recipe

 If you'd like to prepare part of this recipe in advance you can certainly bake the sweet potatoes a day or two in advance and save the mashed sweet potatoes in the refrigerator until you are ready to move forward with the remaining steps.
 Also, you can make these vegan by using olive oil and not butter.

 1/2 teaspoon fine-grain sea salt

 1/3 cup raw, unsweetened grated coconut

 to serve (optional): lemon zest, lemon olive oil

 Preheat your oven to 400F degrees, a rack in the upper third.
 Butter or oil 6 ramekins or a single medium-sized casserole dish.